Tribute (song): Music video

-The music video for "Tribute", directed and edited by Liam Lynch, features Jack Black and Kyle Gass, in a cheap shopping mall karaoke booth, rewired to record their song.
+The music video for "Tribute", directed and edited by Liam Lynch, features Jack Black, and Kyle Gass, in a cheap shopping mall karaoke booth, rewired to record their song.

 As they sing, the video cuts between footage of the pair walking down the "long, lonesome road" and their encounter with the demon, played by Dave Grohl.
 The demon also performs the electric guitar solo in the music video.
 After the solo, Black and Gass jump out of the booth and start shouting the lyrics at mall shoppers and dancing flamboyantly.
 Passersby include cameos from Lynch and Ben Stiller.
-While most pay no attention, an old lady, played by Linda Porter, assaults Black with her purse after he grabs her while singing.
+While most pay no attention, an old lady, played by Linda Porter, assaults Black with her bag after he grabs her while singing.
 A policeman, played by JR Reed, who played "Lee" in the band's television series, takes Black and Gass away.
 At the end, the same old lady who was frightened by the duo picks up the now-recorded CD, eyes glowing red, and cackles demonically.

 Although the video had huge success on UK television, the song was never actually released there as a single.
 "Tribute" was nominated for two Music Video Production Association Awards: "Alternative Video of the Year" and "Directorial Debut of the Year".
 In addition, it was a nominee for best video in the 2002 Kerrang!
 Awards.